AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 ### How do we play?
 When playing FOSSTTRPG Players can do things, or in other words perform Actions.
 What kinds of Actions?
 Any kinds of Actions!
 So long as you have the Components and Action Points (AP) to build them.
 There are three fundamental types of Actions: Simple Actions, Difficult Actions, and Union Actions.
+###### Simple Actions
 Simple Actions are Actions that require no effort to perform; things like eating, opening doors, walking, running, etc; you can almost always perform Simple Actions.
 However It is up to the GM's discretion when you can and cannot perform any one Action, but as a general rule of thumb if there's nothing stopping you from doing it, it's a Simple Action.
+###### Difficult Actions
 Difficult Actions are Actions which have some difficulty to them; meaning there is potential for Failure, and consequences.
-Examples of such Actions may include: Arm wrestling, studying, chasing down a thief, brewing a potion, jumping across rooftops, climbing a rope, attempting to see at long distances, healing an injury,
+Examples of such Actions may include: Arm wrestling, studying, chasing down a thief, brewing a potion, jumping across rooftops, climbing a rope, attempting to see at long distances, healing an injury, etc...
+When a Player wants to perform a Difficult Action the GM will secretly set a Difficulty Check (DC) based on how difficult the task is, and then ask the Player to make a Roll.
+When you make a Roll you Build a Difficult Action with your AP consisting of various dice and modifiers from your Components and Boons.
+After you roll your Difficult Action you add together the dice and modifiers to get your Total.
+You can also perform a Union Action Instead of performing a Difficult Action to make a Roll.
+###### Union Actions
+Union Actions are the third type of Action where you Build an Action alongside your Party.
+It can be just one other PC or it can be the whole Party; Each Participant has to spend 1 additional AP per Character participating in the Union Action in order to initiate it.
+After the Union Action is initiated everyone can contribute Components and Boons to the Roll.
+After everyone has Locked their Components and Boons you make the roll, Add together the dice and modifiers to get your Total just like with Difficult Actions.
 ###### Close-call
 When the Total is less than 2 higher than the DC you get a Close-call.
 The Player barely succeeds in what they want, and might have to deal with some minor complications, but they got what they wanted.
 ###### Success